5 Ways To Filter Active Opportunities To Focus On The 5 Opportunities Winning This Month

 Action Step:

-Sort your pipeline by Deal Value (High to Low).
+Sort your engagement board by engagement value (High to Low).
 Draw a line under the top 3.
 Commit to calling only those 3 today.

 5. The “Gut Check” override to trust intuition

 Data is good, but your gut is better.
-Sometimes a deal ticks all the boxes, but you just know they aren’t going to buy.
+Sometimes an opportunity ticks all the boxes, but you just know they aren’t going to buy.
 They are difficult, they are slow, they are just fishing for ideas.

 The “Gut Check” is a manual filter.
 You add a tag called “Real.”
-You only tag the deals you truly believe in.
+You only tag the opportunities you truly believe in.
 Filter by that tag.

 The potential is mental peace.
 You stop pretending.